architect/arc.codes.next/src/docs/en/guides/get-started/project-layout.md

 ## Manifest format overview

-The .arc manifest format is intentionally simple to author and straightforward to read.
+The app.arc manifest format is intentionally simple to author and straightforward to read.

 Resources are defined within pragmas, pragmas can be ordered arbitrarily, and comments are preceded by a #:

-**The `.arc` manifest can be broadly split into three sections:**
+**The `app.arc` manifest can be broadly split into three sections:**

 ### Global system config